 - Flavored toothpastes can be a great way to train your cat to associate teeth brushing with treat time.

-You’ll want to aim for somewhere in the middle, ideally around a 4.
-At this score, you should be able to feel his ribs beneath a thin layer of fat but not see them.
+You’ll want to aim for somewhere in the middle, ideally around a four.
+At this score, you should be able to feel their ribs beneath a thin layer of fat but not see them.
 You should also be able to see a well-defined waist behind the ribs when viewing the cat from the top down.
-Remember:

 - Consult your vet to rule out any medical issues for your cat’s obesity first.

 - Set healthy weight loss goals.
 You don’t want your cat to lose weight too fast because it can lead to liver issues.

 - A good goal to aim for is a loss of one to two percent of body weight per week.

 - Make it a fun activity to ensure everyone follows the new feeding and exercise regimen.
 Put up a chart on the wall and do weekly weigh-ins.
 Every percentage lost is a win for the whole family.